 During the team’s raid in a tunnel used by the cartel to transport drugs into the US, Macer follows Gillick to an opening where he takes a corrupted Mexican officer (Maximiliano Hernández) as a hostage.
 Macer tries to stop him and points her gun at him.
 He retaliates by shooting at her vest.
 As she lies incapacitated, Gillick leaves with the Mexican officer.

 In the closing scenes of the film, Gillick visits Macer and asks her to sign a statement at gunpoint declaring everything that they did was “by the book”.
 She had earlier threatened Graver that she would expose him.
 But with Gillick there, she ultimately breaks and puts her signature on the paper.
-Throughout the film, Villeneuve establishes a complex relationship between these two characters that at times can even be viewed as fledgling dynamics between a mentor and a mentee.
-Gillick saves her when she is attacked by a local corrupt cop after she brought him to her apartment and even once states that she reminds him of his late daughter.
+Throughout the film, Villeneuve establishes a complex relationship between these two characters that, at times, can even be viewed as fledgling dynamics between a mentor and a mentee.
+Gillick saves her when a local corrupt cop attacks her after she brought him to her apartment and even once states that she reminds him of his late daughter.
 But they are so vastly dissimilar that there can be no middle ground between them.
 They are also at completely different stages of disillusionment with the legal system.
 Despite all she has experienced, there is still a flicker of idealism remains in Macer.
 She knows that when Gillick points his gun at her, he is very much willing to kill her.
 But when she later does the same, her morality and ethics again come into play and she lowers the gun.

 The Attack on the Alarcón Home